tiktuk/nutstosoup/README.md

 ## Data Classes

-The library provides two dataclasses for working with NTS data:
+The library provides dataclasses for working with NTS data:

 ### Broadcast